EveryVoiceTTS/wav2vec2aligner/README.md

 ## Usage

-`ctc-segmenter sample.txt sample.wav` which will output a [Praat TextGrid](https://www.fon.hum.uva.nl/praat/) with the segment, word, and sentence level alignments.
+`ctc-segmenter sample.txt sample.wav` which will output a [Praat TextGrid](https://www.fon.hum.uva.nl/praat/) with the word, and sentence level alignments.